 The purpose of the ACEP/AFSP Innovation in Suicide Prevention Award is to recognize promising and innovative acute care (eg, emergency department, EMS, etc.) activities in the area of suicide prevention, that improve patient outcomes and improve lives of patients and/or providers.
 Our goal is to highlight new and exciting ways that acute care providers across the U.S. are making a difference in suicide prevention.
 We plan to recognize the most novel, sustainable, and scalable solutions, and share those solutions with the broader acute care and suicide prevention communities.

-The nomination process closes on December 15, 2019.
-The selection committee will meet to review the nominations and select an award winner in early 2020.
-The selection committee expects to award 1 winner for the 2020 year.
-Award winners will be announced in May 2020.
+The nomination process closes on September 30, 2020.
+The selection committee will meet to review the nominations and select an award winner in the fall of 2020.
+The selection committee expects to award one winner for the 2021 year.
+Award winners will be announced in late October 2020.

 Those who received the ACEP/AFSP Innovation in Suicide Prevention Award in a previous year are not eligible to receive the Award a second time.

 Winners will be recognized at AFSP's Chapter Leadership Conference in January 2021.

 Dr. Wayne Sparks, on behalf of Atrium Health, accepted the 2019 Innovation in Acute Care Suicide Prevention – Promising Initiative Award.
 Atrium Health created a multi-disciplinary team that developed and implemented system-wide processes for patients to receive suicide screening and appropriate resources.
 Additionally, they worked diligently across all practice settings to expand their work beyond the acute care setting involving primary care and inpatient units as well to create a truly integrated system of care.
 Utilizing virtual psychiatric consults, telephonic follow-up care, virtual support from health coaches, and a standard classification system of risk – their team approach helps ensure patients receive the right level of care they need.